St. Stanislaus Catholic Church

 Rossville, Kansas

-Seating less than 200 people, the century-old St. Stanislaus church had become inadequate for this growing small-town parish.
-Parishioners were sometimes forced to attend Mass at other nearby churches due to a lack of space.
-Time, weather, and deferred maintenance had also rendered the building structurally unsound.
+Seating fewer than 200 people, the century-old St. Stanislaus Church had become inadequate for its growing parish.
+Parishioners were often forced to attend Mass in neighboring communities due to limited space, while age, weather, and deferred maintenance rendered the original structure increasingly unstable.

 Owner: The Archdiocese of Kansas City in Kansas